farmando/kafka-example/README.md

 processed even after retries.
 This ensures that transient issues are mitigated, and the application can continue to process messages effectively in most cases.
 However, keep in mind that the success of the retry mechanism also depends on the reason for the transient errors and the ability of the system to recover from such errors.

+To more information, see [Hands On: Error Handling(https://developer.confluent.io/courses/kafka-streams/hands-on-error-handling/)]

+### Integration test by Testcontainers library

+Testcontainers provides a powerful and efficient approach to integration testing, helping developers build reliable, reproducible, and isolated test environments.
+By leveraging containerization technology, Testcontainers simplifies the management of dependencies and promotes consistent and automated integration testing in CI/CD workflows.

+### Contributing

+Contributions to this kafka project are welcome!
+If you find any issues, have suggestions for improvements, or would like to add new features, please create a pull request or open an issue on the GitHub repository.

+### Acknowledgments
+Kafka-example was developed by Fabiano Armando as a showcase of skills and to provide a useful tool or start point for others.
+Thank you to the open-source community for the inspiration and valuable resources.